The Art of Solitude: Ranjit Hoskote considers the prayerful joy of ‘Annunciation’ during lockdown

 Consider the delicacy with which the angel, celestial diplomat, conveys his master’s message.
 He knows this moment will propel the young woman onto a path leading irrevocably to Calvary.
 “Fear not, Mary: for thou hast found favour with God,” says Gabriel.

-In the conception that the angel has come to announce is implicit Mary’s blessedness and suffering the story of the son she will bear, the Crucifixion and the Resurrection of Jesus Christ.
+In the conception that the angel has come to announce is implicit Mary’s blessedness and suffering, the story of the son she will bear, the Crucifixion and the Resurrection of Jesus Christ.
 “Behold the handmaid of the Lord,” says Mary.
 “Be it unto me according to thy word.”
 And her life changes forever.